|Trail Features:||Waterfalls, Wildflowers|

 |Parking Lot Longitude||-105.56614|

 The hike to Ouzel Falls begins from the fairly remote Wild Basin Trailhead in the southeastern corner of Rocky Mountain National Park, located near the small communities of Meeker Park and Allenspark.
 To reach the trailhead from Estes Park, drive 12.6 miles south on Colorado Highway 7 to the Wild Basin Road junction and turn right.
 After driving 0.4 miles make another right turn into the park.
-The Wild Basin Trailhead is located roughly 2 miles beyond Copeland Lake on a narrow, two-wheel drive gravel road.
+The Wild Basin Trailhead is located roughly 2.2 miles from the park turn-off on a narrow, two-wheel drive gravel road.

 This hike offers several attractions along the way, including Copeland Falls and Calypso Cascades.
-Lower Copeland Falls, your first destination along this route, arrives only 0.3 miles from the trailhead.
-The upper falls are located roughly one-tenth of a mile further upstream on the North St. Vrain Creek.
+Lower Copeland Falls, your first destination along this route, arrives at just over three-tenths of a mile from the trailhead.
+The upper falls are located roughly one-tenth of a mile further upstream along the North St. Vrain Creek.
 There's a side trail that visits both the lower and upper falls.
 This trail parallels the main trail, and once you've visited Upper Copeland Falls, will allow you to return back to the main trail without having to backtrack.

 Beyond the falls the trail crosses over Sandbeach Creek.
 At just over 1.3 miles from the trailhead you'll reach a spur trail that provides access to a series of five backcountry campgrounds that offer a total of seven individual campsites.
-To continue onto Calypso Cascades stay to the left at this junction.
+To continue on towards Calypso Cascades, hikers should stay to the left at this junction.

-At 1.7 miles you'll pass an unnamed waterfall, which shouldn't be confused with Calypso Cascades, which is still another two-tenths of a mile further up trail.
-Unfortunately the 200-foot high Calypso Cascades weren't all that impressive the day we saw them, but certainly can be during the spring run-off, the falls are usually roaring, as seen in this photo from a more recent hike in late June (below, on the left).
+At roughly 1.6 miles hikers will pass an unnamed waterfall, which shouldn't be confused with Calypso Cascades, which is still another two-tenths of a mile further up the trail.
+Unfortunately the 200-foot high Calypso Cascades weren't all that impressive during our first visit to these falls on an early-September day.
+However, during the spring run-off, the falls are usually roaring, as seen in this photo from a more recent hike in late June (below, on the left).

 Above Calypso Cascades you'll begin to catch sporadic views of the surrounding mountains, including Longs Peak and Mt.
 Meeker towards the north.

 If you wish to extend your hike to visit the most scenic feature on this trail, you will have the option of continuing on to the stunningly beautiful Bluebird Lake.
 This option, however, would add another 7.2 miles to your roundtrip hike, making this a fairly strenuous hike.
 Ouzel Lake and Thunder Lake are also great options from this point as well.